-- 1.1 The Monitoring Officer's Annual Report summarises the more significant activities of the Monitoring Officer in 2016/17 and comments on other current issues relevant to the Monitoring Officer's work for the County Council. - 1.2 Corporate Governance is the system by which local authorities direct and control their functions and relate to their communities.
+- 1.1 The Deputy Monitoring Officer's Annual Report summarises the more significant activities of the Monitoring Officer in 2017/18 and comments on other current issues relevant to the Monitoring Officer's work for the County Council. - 1.2 Corporate Governance is the system by which local authorities direct and control their functions and relate to their communities.
 It is founded on the fundamental principles of openness, integrity and accountability together with the overarching concept of leadership.
 In this respect, Norfolk County Council recognises the need for sound corporate governance arrangements and over the years has put in place policies, systems and procedures designed to achieve this.
-The County Council adopted a Code of Corporate Governance based on the CIPFA model which is reviewed annually by the Executive Director of Finance as a means of drawing together all the positive elements of corporate governance which it already has in place.
-A full review of the Code of Corporate Governance is now under way. - 1.3 The Monitoring Officer is appointed under Section 5 of the Local Government and Housing Act 1989 and has a number of statutory functions in addition to those more recently conferred under the Local Government Act 2000 and the Local Government and Public Involvement in Health Act 2007 and subsequent regulations governing local investigations into member conduct.
+The Council's Code of Corporate Governance has been refreshed in line with CIPFA's latest guidance and was approved by the Policy and Resources Committee on 26 March 2018.
+The Code brings together the Council's Governance and Standards in one place and supports the Council's Constitution.
+The Code is referenced in the Council's Annual Governance Statement, which is published each year and subject to external audit scrutiny. - 1.3 The Monitoring Officer is appointed under Section 5 of the Local Government and Housing Act 1989 and has a number of statutory functions in addition to those more recently conferred under the Local Government Act 2000 and the Local Government and Public Involvement in Health Act 2007 and subsequent regulations governing local investigations into member conduct.
 The current standards regime came into effect with the introduction of the Localism Act in 2011 and subsequent implementing regulations that came into force during 2012/13.